-Danish Soil Parnership is an initiative taken by the five regional councils of Denmark in dialogue with the industry and the research institution.
-The intention is to facilitate green business while solving the challenge of Contaminated soil.
-Combined, the five regions is greatest actor on the Danish market.
-By applying intelligent public demand, the region can contribute to green business cases while working for a cleaner environment home and abroad.
+Danish Soil Parnership (DSP) is an initiative taken by the five regional councils of Denmark in dialogue with the industry and the research institutions.
+The aim of the partnership is to aid companies developing green solutions, while at the same time dealing the the challenges of contaminated soils.
+Combined, the five regions is the biggest actor on the Danish market for remediation technology.

 DSP's board consists of:

-Christian Bruhn Rieper (chairman), Deputy Director, Centre for Regional Development, The Capital Region of Denmark
+- Christian Bruhn Rieper (chairman), Deputy Director, Center for Regional Development

-Jytte Gad Lauridsen, Deputy Director, Centre for Regional Development, The Central Denmark Region
+- Jytte Gad Lauridsen, Deputy Director, Center for Regional Development, The Central Denmark Region

-Kenn Bloch Mortesen, Deputy Director, Centre for Regional Development, The Region of Northern Denmark
+- Kenn Bloch Mortesen, Deputy Director, Center for Regional Development, Region of Northern Denmark

-Mette Christensen, Deputy Director, Centre for Regional Development, Region of Southern Denmark
+- Mette Christensen, Deputy Director, Center for Regional Development, Region of Southern Denmark

 The Danish EPA